mistydemeo/tigerbrew/share/doc/homebrew/Python-for-Formula-Authors.md

 system "python", *Language::Python.setup_install_args(libexec)
 ```

-This will have placed the scripts your Python package installs in `libexec/"bin"`, which is not symlinked into Homebrew's prefix.
+This will have placed the scripts your Python package installs in `libexec/"bin"`, which is not symlinked into Tigerbrew's prefix.
 We need to make sure these are installed and we also need to make sure that, when they are invoked, `PYTHONPATH` includes the path where we just installed your package.
 Do this with:

 ```ruby
 bin.install Dir[libexec/"bin/*"]